 Lifestage Pet Wellness Exams are an extremely important part of your pet’s healthcare.
-The needs of a puppy or kitten are much different than the needs of a mature adult and much different than the needs of a senior or geriatric dog or cat!
-Personalized pet wellness exams and care are not the norm in veterinary medicine, but they are what we practice here in Tampa at Circle of Life Animal Hospital.
+The needs of a puppy or kitten are much different than that of a mature adult and are even more different than the needs of a kitty or doggy senior citizen!
+Personalized pet wellness exams and care are not the norm in veterinary medicine, but they are what we practice here at Circle of Life Animal Hospital.

 Older pets can have slight elevations in their liver or kidney levels that can be detected in bloodwork far sooner than waiting for clinical signs to show up.
 In fact, many diseases that dogs and cats acquire over time can be detected early on and changes in diet and maintenance care can many times slow the progression of these diseases.
 True preventative care means watching these organ function levels over time and seeing what the trends are showing us.
 It is time to intervene before your pet becomes ill.